Azure/FTA-WelcomeKits/hybrid_AsHCI/4 - scenarios/aksworkload/Azure_Stack_HCI_AKS_Fundamentals_FAQ.md

 - **Automation and Scripting** - Both platforms can also be managed using APIs and command-line interfaces (CLIs).
 Useful for automation and scripting purposes.
 ### Can Resource Bridge manage other types of resources besides VMs?
 - Yes, Resource Bridge can manage various types of resources beyond VMs.
 It can be used to connect and manage Kubernetes clusters, databases, virtual machines, and more, regardless of whether they are hosted on-premises or in the cloud.
+### Does Azure Backup supported on AKS on HCI ?
+- No, as of now it is not supported.
+You can leverege 3rd party solutions like Velero.
+[Velero](https://velero.io/docs/main/) is an open source backup solution for Kubernetes clusters.
+You can find more information here : https://learn.microsoft.com/en-us/azure/aks/hybrid/backup-workload-cluster